Goldsmiths, University of London: Art

 The Head of Department is Richard Noble.
-Notable alumni include Damien Hirst, Sarah Lucas, Steve McQueen, Gillian Wearing, Fiona Banner, Angela Bulloch, Hamad Butt, and Graham Coxon.
+Notable alumni include Damien Hirst, Sarah Lucas, Steve McQueen, Gillian Wearing, Fiona Banner, Angela Bulloch, Hamad Butt, Graham Coxon, and Graham Sutherland.

 The university is also a member of the Screen Studies Group, London.

 Design

 The Department of Design's approach to design practice grew from a concern for ethical and environmentalist design.
 This developed alongside research by John Wood, Julia Lockheart, and others, which informs their research into metadesign.
 TERU, the Technology Education Research Unit, has been instrumental in understanding how design and technology work in schools, how to encourage learners towards creative interventions that improve the made world, and how to help teachers to support that process.
 The Writing Purposefully in Art and Design Network (Writing-PAD) has its main Centre at Goldsmiths.
 The Network now spans about 70 institutions across the art and design sector with 6 national and 2 International Writing PAD Centres.